top of page

 The common thread between Lawrence’s occupations as an attorney and as an educator has been his passion for helping those who do not have a voice and who have been forgotten or written off.
 In 2009, he worked heavily with Gawad Kalinga not only to build homes and communities for the poorest of the poor in the Philippines, but also to build peace between the warring Christians and Muslims in the Mindanao region.

-In creating the ASELIS Learning Foundation, he hopes to share his experience as an attorney, an educator, and a GK volunteer to provide all children with a strong educational foundation, all communities with the knowledge and skills to cherish and protect the education of their children, and all people the chance to lead fulfilling lives.
+In creating the ASELIS Learning Foundation, he hopes to share his experience as an attorney, an educational leader, and a GK volunteer to provide all children with a strong educational foundation, all communities with the knowledge and skills to cherish and protect the education of their children, and all people the chance to lead fulfilling lives.
 He hopes to realize his dream of a world without poverty, a world of peace.

 Denise Giacomini